christosgalano/devops-with-github/docs/actions/permissions.md

 ## Permissions

-The `permissions` keyword is a feature in GitHub Actions that allows repository owners to fine-tune the access that workflow jobs have to resources within a repository.
+The `permissions` keyword is a feature in GitHub Actions that allows repository owners to fine-tune the access that workflow jobs have to References within a repository.
 This can include things like reading or writing to the repository's code, creating and managing issues, and interacting with the GitHub API.

 Permissions can be used within single jobs or as a top-level key that applies to all jobs in the workflow.
 All operations and run commands within a given job that use the GITHUB_TOKEN are granted the access privileges you define when the `permissions` keyword is added to that task.